joncarrasco/test-repository/README.md

 ## Implementation

-This project is implemented using Flask and is a REST API for a store.
+This project implements a Flask REST API for a store.